ademolakazeem/user-service/README.md

 ## Deployment
 Here are steps taken to be able to run this project successfully:

-Please see the [Deployment section of the messaging-service](https://github.com/ademolakazeem/messaging-service/blob/main/README.md) on how to deploy this application using docker
+Please see the [Deployment section of the messaging-service ReadMe](https://github.com/ademolakazeem/messaging-service/blob/main/README.md) on how to deploy this application using docker

 or